Justice Society: World War II

-Justice Society: World War II is an American animated superhero film produced by Warner Bros.
+Justice Society: World War II is a 2021 American animated superhero film produced by Warner Bros.
 Animation and DC Entertainment.
 It is the 44th film of the DC Universe Animated Original Movies, being the second installment in the DC Animated Movie Universe's second phase, and the seventeenth overall.
-The film is directed by Jeff Wamester and starring the voices of Stana Katic and Matt Bomer.
-It tells an original story of the Flash ending up back in time to World War II where he meets the Justice Society of America and helps them thwart the threat of the Nazis and the Advisor.
+The film is directed by Jeff Wamester and stars the voices of Stana Katic and Matt Bomer.
+It tells an original story of the Flash ending up back in time to World War II, where he meets the Justice Society of America and helps them thwart the threat of the Nazis and the Advisor.

 Plot

-During World War II, President Roosevelt is asked by Colonel Steve Trevor to get the United States involved by creating a team of superhumans.
+During World War II, President Roosevelt was asked by Colonel Steve Trevor to get the United States involved by creating a team of superhumans.
 Consisting of Trevor, Black Canary, Hawkman, Hourman, Jay Garrick / Flash, and led by Wonder Woman, the Justice Society of America is formed.

 In the present, (Note: Set after Superman: Man of Tomorrow.)
 Barry Allen and Iris West picnic in Metropolis, hoping to get away from "work", but their plans are disrupted by Superman fighting Brainiac.
 Allen comes to Superman's aid as the Flash.
 When Brainiac fires a Kryptonite bullet, Flash tries to catch it, but runs fast enough to channel the Speed Force for the first time.
 Guided by a voice, Allen arrives in what he believes is the past during a battle between the JSA and the Nazis.
 Despite some initial confusion, the JSA realizes Allen is an ally and seemingly comes from the future.

 After that battle is over, the JSA's next mission involves saving a codebreaker from a Nazi fortress.
 He can presumably decode a message Trevor stole.
 Despite the risk of causing a time paradox, the heroes realize they need Allen's help.

-The heroes and "Shakespeare", the JSA's war correspondent, break in the fortress, defeat the guards, and discover prisoners in the dungeons.
-A young prisoner (Note: Implied to be Kamandi.) in shackles recognizes Shakespeare, gives him a parcel containing a costume and says he must stop something terrible from happening.
-A guard attacks Shakespeare, only for the bullets to bounce off of him.
-Shakespeare's actual name turns out to be Clark Kent, but has a different background from the Kent that Allen knows.
+The heroes and "Shakespeare", the JSA's war correspondent, break into the fortress, defeat the guards, and discover prisoners in the dungeons.
+A young prisoner (Note: Implied to be Kamandi.) in shackles recognizes Shakespeare, gives him a parcel containing a costume, and says he must stop something terrible from happening.
+A guard attacks Shakespeare, only for the bullets to bounce off him.
+Shakespeare's actual name turns out to be Clark Kent, but he has a different background from the Kent that Allen knows.
 Because of this, Allen realizes that he is in a parallel reality.
 Meanwhile, the JSA finds the codebreaker, whom Hawkman recognizes as Kent Nelson / Doctor Fate.
 Allen recognizes Fate as the man who called out to him.
 According to Fate, Barry can return to his own reality, but there is a lesson he needs to learn first and a mission he has to accomplish.
 Breaking the code with his powers, Fate directs the team to the Bermuda Triangle before disappearing.